Shilajit for Liver & Kidney Health — What Research Says

 Oxalate Considerations

-Some forms of shilajit may contain detectable oxalates.
+Some forms of shilajit may have detectable oxalates.
 For people with a history of calcium oxalate kidney stones, this warrants caution.
-Hydrate well, and consider a 24-hour urine oxalate test before starting.
-The risk is low for high-purity, well-filtered resin but non-zero.

 When Shilajit Is NOT Safe for Kidneys

+Kabhi-kabhi the picture is more nuanced than a single trial suggests.
 Avoid shilajit in the following situations:

 • Chronic kidney disease (CKD) stages 3, 4, 5 — reduced clearance of minerals and metabolites